We know planning for a Disney World vacation can raise a LOT of questions!

 You can also go putt-putting in Disney World at one of the fun-themed courses around property!
 And at places like Fort Wilderness, you can rent bikes, canoes, go horseback riding, and loads more.
 Another option is to visit Disney Springs!
 Take your kids to get ice cream, go see the latest movie, or shop around in World of Disney or the Lego Store!

 10. Is it worth going while pregnant?

-And you can still ride things like “it’s a small world,” Spaceship Earth, or Mickey and Minnie’s Runaway Railway.
-Plus, being pregnant kind of forces you to slow down a bit (if you’re a “do it all” type person typically on Disney trips!) and enjoy parts of the park you might otherwise blow past.
+You can still ride things like “it’s a small world,” Spaceship Earth, or Mickey and Minnie’s Runaway Railway.
+Plus, being pregnant kind-of forces you to slow down a bit (if you’re a “do it all” type person typically on Disney trips!) and enjoy parts of the park you might otherwise blow past.
 Enjoy a snack or two you’ve never had and check out all the parks has to offer.
 (And maybe plan fun things to do when you come back with a baby in tow!)

 11. Where are the best places to get away from kids?

 Nomad Lounge in Animal Kingdom is a nice spot to sit and relax as well!
 It’s usually pretty quiet and again, there are mostly drinks and food that only appeal to adults.
-If you’re just looking for somewhere quiet, right now the back of the Morocco pavilion in EPCOT has been pretty deserted!
 The point is there ARE plenty of kid-free zones in Disney World, but most tend to cater more to adult food and drinks.
 We recommend you book a reservation for a nice restaurant in Disney Springs, at your resort hotel, and more.

 12. How do I eat all of the food I want to try without getting full or breaking the bank?